What is Cinematic?

 I even returned to those restaurants to get testimonials on how those videos helped their businesses.

-Nothing was really working to get work.
+Nothing was working to get work.

 “A man has to learn that he cannot command things, but that he can command himself; that he cannot coerce the wills of others, but that he can mold and master his own will: and things serve him who serves Truth; people seek guidance of him who is master of himself.”